 - 1. All the questions are compulsory. - 2.
 The level of question/expected answer as per OBE or the Course Outcome (CO) on which the question is based is mentioned in () in front of the question. - 3.
+Use of non-programmable scientific calculators is allowed. - 4.
 Assume suitable data wherever necessary and mention it clearly.

-(Level) Marks
+(Level / Marks CO)